pnp/List-Formatting/column-samples/custom-hover-cards/README.md

 # Custom hover card on Lists

 ## Summary
-TThe following image shows a list with a custom hover added to a List:
+The following image shows a list with a custom hover added to a List:

 On hover - Metadata on the column "Status" is made available via column formatting